Now it’s Snapchat copying Facebook’s ads Power Editor

 Snap also got an ads boost today that has perked up its share price when the world’s largest ad agency WPP’s CEO Martin Sorrell told CNBC that WPP was doubling its Snap ad buy from $100 million in 2016 to $200 million in 2017.
 Though he contextualized that, noting that WPP will spend $2 billion on Facebook ads this year, and had previously told online video news channel Cheddar about the increased buy.

 Facebook debuted its Power Editor in 2011 (which I covered the launch of because I’ve been doing this forever).
-It was the last piece of its ads suite that started with direct ad sales, then self-serve ads, and then a self-serve API.
+It was the last piece of its ads suite that started with direct ad sales, then self-serve ads and then a self-serve API.
 Snap launched direct ad sales in 2014, then an Ads API in 2016, before testing its self-serve tool in May, and now launching Advanced Mode.

 The similarities in strategy aren’t too surprising considering Snap’s first COO Emily White was recruited from Facebook-owned Instagram, and it later hired Facebook Audience Network head Sriram Krishnan to work on its ad tools.

-These Advanced Mode tools could help Snapchat get to the ad load and scale necessary to monetize its slow growing audience.
-If it can’t add 10s of millions of new users per quarter, Wall Street will want it to prove it can earn a higher average revenue per user.
+These Advanced Mode tools could help Snapchat get to the ad load and scale necessary to monetize its slow-growing audience.
+If it can’t add tens of millions of new users per quarter, Wall Street will want it to prove it can earn a higher average revenue per user.
 That means squeezing as much money as it can from each user with these improved ad targeting options.

 While Facebook might be running Snap’s product playbook, Snap is making progress by running Facebook’s monetization playbook.